Your donors crave routine. Just like your morning coffee ritual makes you feel good, your donors need that same comfort from you.

 - Always include a reply envelope

-- Send as often as monthly, though most groups manage every three months
+- Send monthly, quarterly, or every three months

 The secret isn’t a fancy design.
 It’s the right mindset.
 This isn’t a PR piece about how great you are.
 This is a love letter to your donors about the impact they’re creating.